ryan-p-randall/our-conference-notes/_posts/2019-04-12-getting-uncomfortable.md

   - finding creative ways to diversify the collection (zines)
 - Managers can
   - do comprehensive collection assessments
-  - ask who are the top poc researchers in your field? how many of their works do you have?
+  - ask who are the top POC researchers in your field? how many of their works do you have?
 - Professional development
   - Maria is often the only Black person present at prof dev she attends, there's a burden of representation of her institution & her race
   - Trainings are typically Eurocentric and/or minimize the contributions of POC; also reflects on the biases she brings to the sessions / materials